 1964 - First active case of Zika virus found in humans.
 While researchers had found antibodies in the blood of people in both Uganda and in Tanzania as far back as 1952, this is the first known case of the active virus in humans.
 The infected man developed a pinkish rash over most of his body but reported the illness as “mild,” with none of the pain associated with dengue and chikungunya.

-1960s-1980s - A small number of countries in West Africa and Asia find Zika in mosquitos, and isolated, rare cases are reported in humans.
+1960s-1980s - A small number of countries in West Africa and Asia find Zika in mosquitoes, and isolated, rare cases are reported in humans.

 April-July 2007 - The first major outbreak in humans occurs on Yap Island, Federated States of Micronesia.
 Of the suspected 185 cases reported, 49 are confirmed, and 59 are considered probable.
 There are an additional 77 suspected cases.
 No deaths are reported.

-Two American researchers studying in Senegal become ill with the Zika virus after returning to the United States.
+2008 - Two American researchers studying in Senegal become ill with the Zika virus after returning to the United States.
 Subsequently, one of the researchers transmits the virus to his wife.
-This is now believed to be the first known sexual transmission of the Zika virus.

 2013-2014 - A large outbreak of Zika occurs in French Polynesia, with about 32,000 suspected cases.
-There are also outbreaks in the Pacific Islands, including Easter Island, the Cook Islands, and New Caledonia during that time.
+There are also outbreaks in the Pacific Islands during this time.
 An uptick in cases of Guillain-Barré Syndrome during the same period suggests a possible link between the Zika virus and the rare neurological syndrome.
 However, it was not proven because the islands were also experiencing an outbreak of dengue fever at the time.

-March 2015 - Brazil alerts WHO to an illness with skin rash that is present in the northeastern region of the country.
-From February 2015 to April 29, 2015, nearly 7,000 cases of illness with a skin rash are reported in that area of Brazil.
-Zika is not the suspected illness at the time.
+March 2015 - Brazil alerts the WHO to an illness with skin rash that is present in the northeastern region of the country.
+From February 2015 to April 29, 2015, nearly 7,000 cases of illness with a skin rash are reported.
 Later in the month, Brazil provides additional information to WHO on the illnesses.

 October 30, 2015 - Brazil reports an increase in the cases of microcephaly, babies born with abnormally small heads: 54 cases between August and October 30.